Tamarabyte/403/solutions/readme.txt

 Overview of Submission
 ======================

+UVA Username: tambam

-Trivial: 3
+Trivial: 4
-Non-Trivial: 5
+Non-Trivial: 6
-Total 8
+Total 10

 Other: 1